UltraHispeed-Elite/ds-style-demo/README.md

 # ds-style-demo
-got bored so I learned how to make multiple "screens" to simulate the ds
+got bored so I learned how to make multiple "screens" to simulate the ds.